kantarcise/notebook/Success/Mind/readme.md

 "Tell them exactly what they did in detail, with you, know be positive about it obviously and just indicate that you noticed."

 [Golden Rules Of Relationships | Jordan Peterson](https://www.youtube.com/watch?v=U3M7ytgqJmg)

+---

+## Jordan Peterson - Mehmet Oz

+Timestamps

+0:58 - What is Jordan Peterson doing different?
+About life being difficult, learning how to conduct yourself in the world.
+4:02 - Life is unfair, but despite that, the best level (also the most practical) of analysis is the level of the individual.
+5:02 - Jordan choose clinical psychology as a profession, why?
+6:24 - Why Jordan researched totalitarianism and it's connection with individuals?
+What does this search taught Jordan?
+8:44 - Everything you do matters, way more than you think.
+9:21 - 12 Rules for Life, how did the book came together?
+9:39 - What is the Goal of Life ? (- Conduct yourself that so life improves.)
+10:19 - What is the Meaning of life?
+12:15 - "Being better than yesterday."
+Rule 4 in the book.
+Incremental improvement.
+14:15 - How does Jordan think about suffering and pain?
+15:34 - You are not who you could be and that's everyones problem.
+16:50 - "Oh my god, life is so difficult, I don't know if i can stand this.
+There must be something wrong with me, does anybody else feels this way?"
+17:23 - If people are afraid of something, you breakdown what they are afraid of, you take it on step by step.
+18:23 - How you learn in life ?

+---